Image: © rozelt/depositphotos.com

 The message is just a silly hoax.
 WhatsApp is NOT about to start charging users for sending messages.
 The supposed warning is a new variant of several previous hoaxes.
 Sending on this absurd warning will help nobody.

 However, the message is just a silly hoax.
-WhatsApp is not about to start charging a per message fee as claimed.
+WhatsApp, which is now owned by Facebook, is not about to start charging a per message fee as claimed.

 Hallo everybody.
 WhatsApp is going to cost us money soon.
 The only way that it will stay free is if you are a frequent user i.e. you have at least 10 people you are chatting with.
 To become a frequent user send this message to 10 people who receive it (2 ticks) and your WhatsApp logo should turn Red to indicate a frequent user